selimslab/selimslab.github.io/_posts/phil/2020-5-29-principia.md

 We don't control most things, not even our own emotions.
 All we can decide is our words and actions.

 Life is a sum of what we say, do, decide, and feel.
-To choose well, we need guidance.rinciples provide this guidance.
-Leading to a good life, a deliberate life of consequence.
+For a good life, we need guidance and principles to live by.
+Leading to a deliberate life of consequence.

 The way is to start small, paying attention to our words, and how we spend our time.

-## Foundations
+## Foundations: mindful, grateful, kind, balanced

-**Mindful**, be aware, be open, view yourself from outside, leads to kindness and empathy, deliberation and consequence
+**Mindful**, be aware, be open, view yourself from outside.
+Leads to kindness and empathy.

-**Grateful**, Appreciate all you have and you had, your body and mind, your family and friends.
+**Grateful**, Appreciate all you have and you had, your body and mind, the people you loved.
 Appreciate the moment.
+Being grateful is a source of satisfaction, available anytime.

-**Kind**, be kind to yourself and others, being kind means being mindful of the effects of your actions
+**Kind**, be kind to yourself and others.
+Be mindful of the effects of your actions

 **Balanced**, golden mean, humble and confident, thinking and feeling, calm and active

 ## Health

+keep your body and mind healthy

 sleep, water, work out

 healthy food, fruits, veggies

-no poison(smoking, alcohol, drugs, sugar, processed food)
+no poisons (smoking, alcohol, drugs, sugar, junk food, processed food)

+Mental health is often neglected.
+Do not suppress your emotions, do not carry emotional baggage.
+Kindly assert yourself.
+Talk, listen, write.
+Get help when you don't feel well.
+Having a mental problem is no different than having a physical problem.

 ## Time